saraghabour/FinancialDataExtraction/README.md

 # FiniancalDataExtraction
-Here I use Openai API key to use it for extracting finanical text, To showthe result into demo I use Streamlit library which make easy for me to represent result as web app
+Here I use Openai API key to use it for extracting financial text, To show the result as web demo I use Streamlit library.